-c) Vehicle Loan are secured by hypothecation of the respective vehicle(s) purchased against the loan taken from that financier(s).
+a) Vehicle Loan are secured by hypothecation of the respective vehicle(s) purchased against the loan taken from that bank.
 The loans carry interest from 8.35% to 10.50% per annum and have various repayment schedules and are scheduled to be repaid by January 2028.